hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 ## Installing Serviceguard for Linux

-Serviceguard and all its components can be installed using Ansible playbooks Clone the repository on ansible control node.
+Serviceguard and all its components can be installed using Ansible playbooks.
+Clone the repository on ansible control node:

 ```shell
 git clone https://github.com/HewlettPackard/serviceguard.git